 Change in sense of smell or taste is a symptom of acute COVID-19 and in most cases this symptom will recover within 3 weeks.
 In some patients anosmia may persist.

 The Your Covid Recovery website has some advice for patients.

-Please see the Anosmia page for advice on management and when to consider referral to ENT for this symptom.
+Please see the Anosmia page for advice on management including red flags and when to consider referral to ENT for this symptom.